Spiritual guidance powered by AI and grounded in Scripture

 Can I still be a good friend to someone who is struggling with addiction?

-Addiction is a complex issue that affects not only the individual struggling with it but also their loved ones.
-It's essential to approach this situation with compassion, empathy, and a deep understanding of the underlying issues.
-As a friend or mentor, it's crucial to listen for what the idolatrous use of a substance is saying, and then bring truth and love to bear on those primary concerns.
+Addiction is a complex issue that affects not only the individual struggling with it but also their relationships and those around them.
+It's essential to approach the situation with compassion, understanding, and a willingness to listen.
+As a friend or mentor, listening to the addict's history and concerns can help identify the underlying issues driving their behavior.

 Ask a new question and get AI Christian answers instantly.